gocemitevski/ubuntu-advertisement/README.md

-How Fast Does Your PC Boot? - Ubuntu
+How Fast Does Your PC Boot? - Ubuntu, Revisited
 ================

 ###The [Ubuntu Free Culture Showcase](https://wiki.ubuntu.com/UbuntuFreeCultureShowcase) [advertisement](https://vimeo.com/14989758) recreated with HTML, CSS, JavaScript and SVG by Goce Mitevski